wapdat/data-sanitiser/README.md

 # What is PPI?

 This code will not exhaustively sanitise all PPI because the definition of PPI is not a definitive list.
-GDPR langauge is intentionally descriptive not definitive.
+GDPR language is intentionally descriptive not definitive.
 It's a truism - how can you exhaustively identify things you can't define.

 However, it is possible to exhaustively test for some PPI.
-For example there are 1.6m postcodes in the UK.
+For example, there are 1.6m postcodes in the UK.
 The regex used here has been tested against all 1.6m with 100% accuracy.
 For some PPI, it's trickier, in particular names and addresses.
-However it is conceivable to exhaustively test your rules against every name and address in the UK Electoral Register.
+However, it is conceivable to exhaustively test your rules against every name and address in the UK Electoral Register.

 As someone said to me -

-*... there is no definitive list of attributes, indeed the challenge is with modern technology/data sources is that new attributes are constantly being created e.g. Geolocation data, timestamp data, descriptive data that can identify an individual – male, Kiwi accent, blue jeans with turnups, blue open neck sweater, black Doc Martin boots, MildMay pub, Islington 5.30pm Friday May 25* (that would be me)
+*... there is no definitive list of attributes, indeed the challenge is with modern technology/data sources is that new attributes are continually being created, e.g. Geolocation data, timestamp data, descriptive data that can identify an individual – male, Kiwi accent, blue jeans with turnups, blue open neck sweater, black Doc Martin boots, MildMay pub, Islington 5.30pm Friday May 25* (that would be me)

 ## Credit to all the various sources for the Regex